Framingham Risk Score Calculator

 A score in this range suggests you have some risk factors that need attention.
 You might consider specific lifestyle changes, such as lowering sodium intake or increasing physical activity, to bring your score down.

 A score of 20% or higher is a serious warning sign.
-You should consult a healthcare provider immediately to discuss aggressive management strategies, which may include prescription medications like statins.
+One may consider consult a healthcare provider immediately to discuss aggressive management strategies, which may include prescription medications like statins.